jess-bennett/recycling-hive/README.md

 You will need to recreate the database in [MongoDB](https://www.mongodb.com/)

-<strong>The following instructions are for a Windows OS only.</strong>
+<strong>The following instructions are for a Windows OS only.
+Please consult your OS for python commands.</strong>

 1. Clone the Recycling Hive :recycle: repository by downloading it from [here](https://github.com/jess-bennett/recycling-hive), or if you have Git installed you can type the following into the CLI: